erskaggs/opsdevcode/contents/blog/first-2020/index.md

   <img width="2040" height="300" src="./new.jpg">
 </p>

 This is my first entry into my blog.
 While I know everyone has a blog, but as I've been laid off from my role I figured its a great time to start learning new tech that I have been wanting to learn for a long time.
+So don't be cruel.
+I'm an automation engineer trying to come into the front-end/back-end programming languages.